pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 1. Ask the owner of the lock to execute the DDL and update the checkpoints of corresponding sharded tables.
 2. Remove the DDL lock information stored on `DM-master` after the owner successfully executes the DDL.
-3. Ask all other DM-workers to skip the DDL and update the checkpoints of corresponding sharded tables after the owner successfully executes the DDL.
+3. Ask all other non-owners to skip the DDL and update the checkpoints of corresponding sharded tables after the owner successfully executes the DDL.
+4. DM-master removes the corresponding DDL lock information after all owner or non-owner operations are successful.

 Currently, the above unlocking process is not atomic.
-Therefore, after the owner successfully executes the DDL, if a DM-worker restarts during the period of asking other DM-workers to skip the DDL, then the DM-worker might fail to skip the DDL.

-At this point, the lock information on `DM-master` has been removed and the restarted DM-worker will continue to replicate the DDL, but as other DM-workers (including the previous owner) has replicated the DDL and continued the replication process, this DM-worker will never see the DDL lock be unlocked automatically.
+If the non-owner skips the DDL operation successfully, the DM-worker where it is located stops abnormally or a network exception occurs with the downstream TiDB, which will cause a failure to update the checkpoint successfully.

+When the non-owner corresponding MySQL source restores data migration, it tries to request the DM-master to re-coordinate the DDL that has been coordinated before the exception occurs and never receive the corresponding DDL from other MySQL sources, which will cause the DDL operation to automatically unlock the corresponding lock.

 #### Manual solution

-Suppose that now we have the same upstream and downstream table structures and the same demand for merging tables and replication as in the manual solution of [Some DM-workers go offline](#scenario-1-some-dm-workers-go-offline).
+Suppose that now we have the same upstream and downstream table structures and the same demand for merging tables and replication as in the manual solution of [Some MySQL sources are removed](#scenario-1-some-mysql-sources-are-removed).

-When `DM-master` automatically executes the unlocking process, the owner (`DM-worker-1`) successfully executes the DDL and continues the replication process, and the DDL lock information has been removed from `DM-master`.
-But at this point, if `DM-worker-2` restarts during the period of asking `DM-worker-2` to skip the DDL, then the skipping process might fail.
+When `DM-master` automatically executes the unlocking process, the owner （`mysql-replica-01`）successfully executes the DDL and continues the replication process, but in the process of requesting the non-owner (`mysql-replica-02`) to skip the DDL operation, the checkpoint fails to update after skipping the DDL because the corresponding DM worker was restarted.

 After `DM-worker-2` restarts, it will try to replicate the waiting DDL lock before it restarted.
 At this point, a new lock will be created on `DM-master`, and the DM-worker will become the owner of the lock (other DM-workers have executed/skipped the DDL by now and are continuing the replication process).
+After the data migration subtask corresponding to `mysql-replica-02` restores, a new lock will be created on the DM-master, but other MySQL sources are already executed or skipped DDL operations and are performing subsequent replication.

 The operation processes are:

 1. Use `show-ddl-locks` to confirm if the corresponding lock of the DDL exists on `DM-master`.

-    Only the restarted DM-worker (`127.0.0.1:8263`) is at the `synced` state.
+    Only `mysql-replica-02` is at the `synced` state.

     ```bash
     » show-ddl-locks